tudor-malene/Easygrid/README.md

                                                            * @param filters - array of filters )
       - countRows(filters = null)

-      - in case you want to support inline editint you need to define 3 closures ( updateRow , saveRow ,delRow)
+      - in case you want to support inline editing you need to define 3 closures ( updateRow , saveRow ,delRow)
 2) declare this service in Config.groovy , under easygrid.dataSourceImplementations